Paddy Moloney: The man who put Irish music on the map

 The group's musicians have collaborated with some of the world's biggest stars - from Mick Jagger to Sting, Dolly Parton and Luciano Pavarotti - and have sold out some of the most famous concert halls across the world, helping to bring traditional Irish music out of the pubs and backrooms of Ireland's towns and villages and to a global audience.

-Here's a look back at the six-decade career of Moloney and the Chieftains, focusing on some of the achievements that went into building their legacy as one of Ireland's truly great musical exports.
+Here's a look back at the six-decade career of Moloney and the Chieftains, focusing on some of the achievements that went into building their legacy as some of Ireland's truly great musical exports.

 The Chieftains were rock stars - kinda